Pondview Apartments Policies

 No adult may reside at Pondview Apartments without having undergone a Criminal/Rental/Credit check and received management approval.
 Please contact the office for fee information.

 Please courteously let your neighbors know if they are disturbing you.
-Banging on the ceiling or pounding on the floor is not an effective or acceptable means of communications; it only serves to escalate the situation.
-If you don’t not feel comfortable talking directly with your neighbor, or if the problem persists, notify management or the on-call caretaker.
-Please do not hesitate to call no matter the time of day.
+Banging on the ceiling or pounding on the floor is not an effective or acceptable means of communication; it only serves to escalate the situation.
+If you don’t feel comfortable talking directly with your neighbor, or if the problem persists, notify management or the on-call caretaker.
+Please do not hesitate to call any matter the time of day.
 It is very important for management or caretakers to verify disturbing noise levels, so it can be documented properly in resident files.

 If your neighbors ask you to reduce noise levels, please cooperate.
 Some common issues are loud bass on a stereo, surround sound system, or computer, and alarm clocks that are not turned off promptly.
 Remember, we all have a responsibility to maintain a peaceful environment at Pondview.

 Pondview Apartments does allow certain pets with management permission.
 In order to have a pet in your home, each resident must sign and agree to Pondview Apartments Pet Addendum.
 If you have a service animal, please contact the office for additional information.

 The pet deposit is $250 and is refundable.
 The pet fee is $250 and is non-refundable.

 The following lists the requirements for specific animals.
 Please contact the management office for information regarding animals not listed.

 - Amphibians (turtles, frogs) lizards – allowed.
 Must be caged.
 No pet deposit or fee required.
 Limit of two.